 Your cattle, such energy also flowed

 (It was as though you had

 Came in through your closed

 And prospered, till rooted out.

-Kudzu is a medicinal herb that should be considered.
+Kudzu is a medicinal herb that should be considered as herbal medicine.